TheOldPresbyope/moode-satechi/README.md

 1. Reboot

-1. Turn on the Satechi Remote and click a button.
+1. Turn on the Satechi Remote if it isn't already and click a button.

 ### The easy way